…providing scientific data for fisheries management and evaluations of MPA performance.

 - educate the public about marine conservation, stewardship and research

 CCFRP is a partnership of people and communities interested in fisheries sustainability.
 By combining the expertise and ideas of fishermen and scientists, we have successfully established protocols to gather information for fisheries management.
-This project is a collaborative effort among researchers from CA Sea Grant at Moss Landing Marine Laboratories (MLML) and SLOSEA/Center for Coastal Marine Sciences at Cal Poly San Luis Obispo as well as the captains and crew of F/Vs Admiral, Caroline, Fiesta, Huli Cat, New Captain Pete, Pacific Horizon, Patriot, Princess, Queen of Hearts, Rita G, Salty Lady and Tigerfish.
+This project is a collaborative effort among researchers from CA Sea Grant at Moss Landing Marine Laboratories (MLML) and SLOSEA/Center for Coastal Marine Sciences at Cal Poly San Luis Obispo as well as the captains and crew of F/Vs Admiral, Caroline, Chubasco, Fiesta, Huli Cat, New Captain Pete, Pacific Horizon, Patriot, Princess, Queen of Hearts, Rita G, Salty Lady and Tigerfish.